MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-httpclient.md

 ## Run the call

-When you have setup the request, it's time to call out using a supported HTTP method.
+When you have set up the request, it's time to call out using a supported HTTP method.

 [!INCLUDE[httpCallErrors](../includes/include-http-call-errors-note.md)]